-- Make sure you hold at least 20 stocks in your portfolio and no one stock should account for more than 5% of the total value.
+- Make sure you hold at least 20 or 30 stocks in your portfolio and no one stock should account for more than 5% of the total value.
 That way, even a total loss in one stock will not devastate your investments.

 - Don’t forget dividend stocks of foreign companies for international diversification.

 - Putting all your money in stocks leaves you at risk of another market crash, no matter how diversified you are in different sectors.
 A well-rounded portfolio includes fixed income, real estate investments and other strategies.

 Trying to pick individual dividend stocks can be confusing for investors and you have to make sure to invest across different sectors to diversify your portfolio.
 A solution to this is investing your money broadly in exchange traded funds.

 Exchange Traded Funds (ETFs) offer a great way to diversify your portfolio with one purchase and are one step further into passive income territory.
 A fund manager invests in individual dividend stocks that meet the fund’s criteria, usually to mimic an investing strategy or a specific group of stocks.